EU should stop making ‘threats’ to ‘big’ countries like Britain, negotiator David Frost says

 Show all 50

-"I think it's reasonable to think it will be, you know, a little bumpy for some time being because of that.
-I said last week as a speech to another event that I think we... those who campaigned for Leave would have been surprised to think that the relationship was, as relatively difficult as it is now.
+“I think it’s reasonable to think it will be, you know, a little bumpy for some time because of that.
+I said last week, in a speech to another event, that I think ... those who campaigned for Leave would have been surprised to think that the relationship was as relatively difficult as it is now.

-"You know it's not something that we want.
-We do things the sooner we can move beyond the settling down process, the better.
-But we probably have to let it work through."
+“You know, it’s not something that we want.
+The sooner we can move beyond the settling down process, the better.
+But we probably have to let it work through.”

 Join our new commenting forum